Skip to main content

 | grep traefik_entrypoint_requests_total

-No authentication is required on the metrics entrypoint by default.
-Use a separate port from your main entrypoints and restrict access with firewall rules in production.
+No authentication is enabled on the metrics entrypoint by default.
+Keep it on a separate port from your production entrypoints and restrict access with firewall rules in production.

 Configuration